-The main part is all in B major, of course, but Fine is careful never to state a clear B harmony, giving it a curiously immobile yet still charismatic harmonic texture.
+The main part of this variation is all in B major, of course, but Fine is careful never to state a clear B harmony, giving it a curiously immobile yet still charismatic harmonic texture.
 Eventually, that stasis goes all the way to the last bar, for there’s no ending, just a transition to the last movement.
 Fine plays it that way on his record, leaving the music essentially unfinished (when you don’t go on to the last movement).

 Would a concluding B chord invalidate the previous “immobility”?
 Apologies for a sacrilege possibly even worse than adding a repeat to the nocturne: I improvise a final cadence to make “Variations” a standalone piano piece in four complete parts.
-The CalTrain seems to approve, going by in B major right at the end…or perhaps that was the composer’s shade, protesting the intrusion.
+The CalTrain outside the club seems to approve, going by in B major right at the end…or perhaps that was the composer’s shade, protesting the intrusion.